 LIFE IN A FOSTER HOME

-As he leaves his parents and his younger brothers and sisters, the boy discovers a capital which stills exists in peace and appears to be far from conflict.
+As he leaves his parents and his younger brothers and sisters, the boy discovers a capital that stills exists in peace and appears to be far from conflict.
 One year later, it will be his family’s turn to leave Xaysomboun and move to the Vientaine region with the other refugees.
 Linthy will be able to see them regularly.
 He is joining the Notre-Dame boarding school, run by French and Laotian priests.
-There,he is learning how to read and write, following an accelerated schooling programme and is even learning French.
+There, he is learning how to read and write, following an accelerated schooling programme and is even learning French.
 During this period, he receives a dental examination by a certain René Péchard, founder of the association Children of the Mekong, who for many years has helped disadvantaged children in Vientaine.
 “I regularly went to the foster home that René ran to take advantage of the books and games…I discovered Tintin there!”, says linthy, full of life.
 In 1970, along with a French priest and other young people, Linthy created a foster home, close to the city, for catholic students.
 His younger sister quickly joined him there.
 In total there are around 20 of them who live in this mixed community: after classes, they work in the rice field which was entrusted to them and raise poultry and fish to feed themselves.
 “We don’t have a lot, but the father has taught us to always save a portion for someone less fortunate than us when we have our meals.
 Every Sunday, we used to organise a visit to a village, hospital or even a prison.
-We would bring with us food, vitamins and paracetamol because they were the only medicine that we could get hold of”.
+We would bring with our food, vitamins and paracetamol because they were the only medicine that we could get hold of”.

 The values of sharing that were passed on to Linthy by this priest and this community will leave a mark on his life forever.